-Conflict of interest refers to situations in which personal or financial considerations may compromise or have the appearance of compromising an investigator’s or project director’s professional judgment in conducting or reporting on projects.
+A financial conflict of interest refers to a situation in which either an affiliation (whether personal, professional, or associational) or a “significant financial interest” (as defined below) may compromise or have the appearance of compromising a University Researcher’s professional judgment in conducting or reporting on a Funded Research Project.
 For example, such conflicts may result in not only a bias affecting collection, analysis and interpretation of data, but also the hiring of staff, procurement of equipment and materials, sharing of results, choice of protocol, involvement of human participants, and the use of statistical methods.
-Conflicts of interest may occur when commercial sponsors of research also make significant gifts to the University or when the University acquires a financial interest in a commercial entity as a result of a licensing agreement.
+Conflicts of interest may occur when commercial industry Sponsors make significant gifts to the University, when a University Researcher receives financial remuneration from or an equity interest in the Sponsor, and in many other contexts.

-No employee shall solicit or accept for personal use, or for the use of others, a gift, favor, loan, gratuity, reward, promise of employment or any other thing of monetary value that might influence or appear to influence the judgment or conduct of the employee regarding University business or policy.
-Employees may accept occasional unsolicited gifts or favors, e.g. business lunches or Christmas baskets, provided the gifts or favors have a cumulative market value of under $200, are customary in the industry, and will not influence or appear to influence the judgment or conduct of the employee.
-Any exception to this policy, involving externally funded projects, must be approved by the Associate Provost for Research, with a statement of the reasons for the exception.
+No University Researcher shall, for personal gain or for the gain of others, use any information not available to the public that was obtained as a result of service to the University.
+University Researchers shall also comply with the University’s general Conflict of Interest Policy here.
+Among other things, this policy prohibits soliciting or accepting for personal use, or for the use of others, any gift, favor, loan, gratuity, reward, promise of employment or any other thing of monetary value that might influence or appear to influence the judgment or conduct of the employee regarding University business or policy; provided, however, that persons may accept occasional unsolicited gifts or favors (e.g., business lunches, Christmas baskets) so long as the gifts or favors have a cumulative market value of under $250, are customary in the industry, and will not influence or appear to influence the judgment or conduct of the recipient.
+Any exception to this policy must be approved by the Conflicts Policy Officer (as defined below) with a statement of the reasons for the exception.

 In order to avoid even the appearance of impropriety:

-Employees are obliged to disclose to the University any affiliation with any outside organization which may lead to the appearance of or actual conflict of interest.
-Such an affiliation would ordinarily include (a) the holding of the position of officer, director, trustee, partner, employee or regularly retained agent of such organization or (b) the holding of a significant financial interest in an organization that stands to benefit from research, educational or public service activities influenced by the affected employee.
+University Researchers are obligated to disclose to the applicable Conflicts Policy Officer any affiliation with any outside organization or individual which may lead to the appearance of or actual conflict of interest.
+Such an affiliation would ordinarily include (a) the holding of the position of officer, director, trustee, partner, employee or regularly retained agent of such organization or (b) the holding of a significant financial interest in an organization that stands to benefit from the Funded Research Project, whether an established organization or a start-up company, and including, without limitation, ownership or prospective ownership interests (such as options or warrants).
 In addition, any affiliation with such an organization by a close relative (e.g., spouse, child, sibling, parent or parent-in-law) must also be disclosed.
-The Disclosure of Financial Interest Form is available here.
-[NOTE: Procedures for disclosing significant financial interests related to NSF- and PHS-funded projects are found at the end of this policy statement.]
+The Disclosure of Financial Interest Form is available here: Disclosure of Financial Interest Form.
+Links to additional procedures for disclosing significant financial interests related to Public Health Service/NIH (“PHS”) and National Science Foundation (“NSF”) funded projects are found in the next section of this policy statement.

-The Associate Provost for Research may take the following actions if he/she receives a Disclosure Form from an employee or receives information concerning a possible violation of this policy from a source other than the affected employee.
+The applicable Conflicts Policy Officer may take the following actions if he/she receives a Disclosure Form from a University Researcher or otherwise receives information concerning a possible violation of this policy.
 Any discussions of potential or real conflicts of interest should be handled professionally, protecting the rights, reputation and standing of all persons affected.

-The Associate Provost for Research will determine whether the potential conflict of interest requires any further action, and may take the following additional steps.
+The Conflicts Policy Officer will determine whether the potential conflict of interest requires any further action, and may take any or all of the following additional steps:

-Review the Disclosure of Financial Interest form with the affected employee
+• Review the Disclosure of Financial Interest form with the affected University Researcher;

-Determine whether the affected employee’s supervisor should review the gathered information
+• Determine whether the affected University Researcher’s supervisor should review the gathered information;